Umayyad campaigns in India: Campaign by Al Junayd (723–726)

 During the caliphates of Yazid II (r.
 720–724) and Hisham (r.
-724–743), the expansion policy was resumed.
-Junayd ibn Abd ar-Rahman al-Murri (or Al Junayd) was appointed the governor of Sindh in 723 CE.
+724–743), the expansion policy was resumed, Junayd ibn Abd al-Rahman al-Murri was appointed the governor of Sindh in 723 CE.

 After subduing Sindh, Junayd sent campaigns to various parts of India.
-The justification was that these parts had previously paid tribute to Bin Qasim but then stopped.
-The first target was al-Kiraj (possibly Kangra valley), whose conquest effectively put an end to the kingdom.
+The justification was that these parts had previously paid tribute to Ibn al-Qasim but then stopped.
+The first target was al-Kiraj (possibly Kangra Valley), whose conquest effectively put an end to the kingdom.
 A large campaign was carried out in Rajasthan which included Mermad (Maru-Mada, in Jaisalmer and Jodhpur), al-Baylaman (Bhillamala or Bhinmal) and Jurz (Gurjaradesa—southern Rajasthan and northern Gujarat).
 Another force was sent against Uzayn (Ujjain), which made incursions into its country (Avanti) and some parts of it were destroyed (the city of Baharimad, unidentified).
 Ujjain itself was not conquered.
-A separate force was also sent against al-Malibah (Malwa, to the east of Ujjain), The Arabs tried to extend Muslim dominion over interior parts of India.
+A separate force was also sent against al-Malibah (Malwa, to the east of Ujjain), The Umayyads tried to extend Muslim dominion over interior parts of India.
 They conquered most of the western India and conquered Bhinmal, Juzr, Marmad, Mandal, Dahnaz, Burwas and Malibah.
-This means the boundaries of the new province would have included western and southern Rajasthan, nearly all of Gujarat, and a small part of Madhya Pradesh.
+This means that Umayyad boundaries would have included western and southern Rajasthan, nearly all of Gujarat, and a small part of Madhya Pradesh.

-Towards the North, Umayyads attempted to expand into Punjab but were defeated by Lalitaditya Muktapida of Kashmir.
+Towards the North, the Umayyads attempted to expand into Punjab but were defeated by Lalitaditya Muktapida of Kashmir.
 Another force was dispatched south.
 It subdued Qassa (Kutch), al-Mandal (perhaps Okha), Dahnaj (unidentified), Surast (Saurashtra) and Barus or Barwas (Bharuch).
 According to historian Dilip K. Chakrabarti, Yashovarman of Kannauj likely defeated Arab forces attempting to invade Kannauj.

 The kingdoms weakened or destroyed included the Bhattis of Jaisalmer, the Gurjaras of Bhinmal, the Moris of Chittor, the Guhilas of Mewar, the Kacchelas of Kutch, the Maitrakas of Saurashtra and Gurjaras of Lata.
 Altogether, Al-Junayd have conquered all of Gujarat, a large part of Rajasthan, and some parts of Madhya Pradesh.
 Blankinship states that this was a full-scale invasion carried out with the intent of founding a new province of the Caliphate.

-In 726 CE, the Caliphate replaced Al-Junayd by Tamim ibn Zaid al-Utbi (Tamim) as the governor of Sindh.
+In 726 CE, the Umayyads replaced Al-Junayd by Tamim ibn Zayd al-Utbi as the governor of Sindh.
 During the next few years, all of the gains made by Junayd were lost.
-The Arab records do not explain why, except to state that the Caliphate troops, drawn from distant lands such as Syria and Yemen, abandoned their posts in India and refused to go back.
-Blankinship admits the possibility that the Indians must have revolted, but thinks it more likely that the problems were internal to the Arab forces.

-Governor Tamim is said to have fled Sindh and died en route.
-The Caliphate appointed al-Hakam ibn Awana al-Kalbi (Al-Hakam) in 731 who governed till 740.
+The Arab records do not explain why, except to state that the Umayyad troops, drawn from distant lands such as Syria and Yemen, abandoned their posts in India and refused to go back.
+Blankinship admits the possibility that the Indians must have revolted but thinks it more likely that the problems were internal to the Arab forces.
+Tamim is said to have fled Sindh and died en route.
+The Umayyads appointed al-Hakam ibn Awana al-Kalbi (Al-Hakam) in 731 who governed till 740.